Information for students

 Where will I be working?

 That’s up to you!
 The route into this programme is to first apply for a Graduate Apprenticeship with one of our partnering employers, so who you end up working with depends on who offers you a place.
-You can find a more detailed description of the application process on our how to apply page.
+You can find a more detailed description of the application process on our Current Opportunities page.

 What kind of work will I be doing?